Antibody tests show COVID-19 was in Hawaii before first positive test

 The Stanford and USC study methods and antibody tests themselves are facing heavy criticism from some scientists.

-“These studies have not bee peer reviewed.”
-Hawaii Department of Health Laboratory Director Dr. Edward Desmond said.
+“These studies have not been peer reviewed,” Hawaii Department of Health Laboratory Director Dr. Edward Desmond said.

 “In ordinary times when people do a scientific study, they send it to a journal.
 The journal sends it to a set of reviewers, the reviewers poke holes in it and try to see if there’s any problem with the methods or the sampling.
 They get back to the authors and the authors respond, and they revise the manuscript.
 The studies from Stanford and USC didn’t go through that process, so it’s more than usually possible that there could have been some flaws in the study design.”